 The gastronomic tour continued through the streets of Porto, where we passed by some touristy places like Majestic Café.

 Next, we stopped at a typical Porto café to savour some tasteful pastéis de bacalhau (cod fish cakes), drink a glass of verde wine – a type of wine produced in Northern Portugal.
 To know more about the history of verde wine, click here.

-Afterwards, we went to a well-known Porto restaurant where we could savour a bifana, a spicy pork sandwich, famous all over Portugal, especially during Portuguese festivals and football matches.
+Afterwards, I went to a well-known Porto restaurant where I savoured a bifana, a spicy pork sandwich, famous all over Portugal, especially during Portuguese festivals and football matches.

-To conclude the gastronomic tour, we went to a specialised Port wine shop, close to Avenida dos Aliados, where we savoured three different brands of Port wine from small producers.
+To conclude the gastronomic tour, I went to a specialised Port wine shop, close to Avenida dos Aliados, where I savoured three different brands of Port wine from small producers.

 This shop is perfect for those who want to savour Port wine in a most welcoming and intimate place than those from the cellars, facing Douro river, which are always crowded.

 Small advice: avoid having breakfast or lunch (depending on the hours of the tour) before going on this gastronomic tour so that you can better enjoy all the delicacies from all the different places you’re going to visit.

 Personal opinion: I loved this gastronomic tour.
-I thought I was going to get bored since I already knew all these Portuguese delicacies but I was surprised with all the places I’ve discovered, the kindness of Porto people and the history of each product we savoured.
+I thought I was going to get bored since I already knew all these Portuguese delicacies but I was surprised with all the places I’ve discovered, the kindness of Porto people and the history of each product I savoured.

 Lello Bookshop (Livraria Lello)